 From the temple of Artemis we walked down the sacred ascent to the Cardo (the easiest route even though it would be more authentic to walk up the stairs to the Temple).
 I noticed a Latin inscription with the name Diana and a Greek inscription opposite it about three-quarters up the steps.
 They were unidentified and I am not at sure where they were originally located.

 Sixth, walking down from the ascent to the Temple we joined the Cardo and worked our way back to to the Oval Plaza.
 This central colonnaded road is lined with shops and a few sacred spaces.
 I noticed there are far fewer inscriptions at Jerash than Ephesus or Perge (for example).
 I am not sure if there were many Greek inscriptions and they have been moved or lost, but compared to virtually every city we visited in Turkey, Jerash is inscription-less.

 By now it was getting late in the day and traffic through Amman was terrible.
-It is always terrible, but since it was Ramadan many were leaving work jsut as we came through the city.
-This meant it took more than an hour longer than planned so we had to skip the Madaba Map (which is an interesting visit but difficult to get to quickly).
-Instead we visited Mount Nebo, the place where Moses died after viewing the Promised Land (Deut.
+It is always terrible.
+But three hours late on the border crossing meant we arrive just as the Mount Nebo site was closing, so we were only able to see the norther view of the Jordan Valley.
+Mount Nebo is the place where Moses died after viewing the Promised Land (Deut.
 34:1-2).
 Several students asked about whether this is really the place, so I pointed out it is Mount Nebo and the best viewpoint to see the land in the area is there, and a pass through the mountains is at the foot of the mountain.
 So it is plausible this is Nebo, even if it is not at the exact place of the Church.

-Tomorrow we hike Petra, the highlight of any trip to Jordan!
+Tomorrow we hike Petra, the highlight of a trip to Jordan!